Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Evaluation of WritingPath

-Evaluating the effectiveness of Writing Path compared to existing writing support systems is challenging.
-Most previous studies do not directly utilize outlines in the writing process and, therefore, lack systematic methods to assess outline quality.
+Evaluating the effectiveness of WritingPath compared to existing writing support systems is challenging.
+Most previous studies do not directly utilize outlines in the writing process, resulting in a lack of systematic methods to assess outline quality.
 Even when outlines are used, evaluation relies only on human evaluation \cite{yang-etal-2023-doc, zhou2023recurrentgpt}.
-Moreover, the heavy reliance on human evaluation in current approaches is also problematic when assessing full texts \cite{schick2023peer,yang-etal-2022-re3, lee2023evaluating, fabbri2021summeval}, as it requires evaluating various aspects of the written work.
+Moreover, current approaches heavily rely on human evaluation, which poses challenges for assessing full texts \cite{schick2023peer,yang-etal-2022-re3, lee2023evaluating}, as it requires evaluating multiple aspects of the written work.
+This challenge can arise in content creation workflows where scalable and consistent quality assessment helps maintain content standards.

-To address these limitations, we propose a novel evaluation framework for Writing Path that combines human and automatic evaluation to assess the quality of generated outlines and final texts from multiple perspectives.
-The proposed method establishes criteria for evaluating outline quality and sets standards for assessing the quality of final texts, enabling objective and reproducible validation of Writing Path's effectiveness as a writing support system.
+To address these limitations, we propose an evaluation framework that combines human and automatic evaluation to assess the quality of generated outlines and final texts from multiple perspectives.
+This hybrid approach is designed to support real-world content creation workflows by combining systematic automated metrics with human assessment of nuanced writing aspects that require subjective judgment.
+The proposed method establishes clear evaluation criteria, enabling objective and reproducible validation of WritingPath's effectiveness as a writing support system.